 Music in Creation

-In his letters, Paul reveals his understanding of the purpose of music-making.
-For Paul, music serves two primary functions: to serve Creator God, and to serve neighbor.
+For Paul, music serves two primary theological functions: to serve Creator God, and to serve neighbor.
 “Be filled with the Spirit in the following ways: speak to each other with psalms, hymns, and spiritual songs; sing and make music to the Lord in your hearts” (Ephesians.
 5:18-19, CEB).
-Perhaps intentionally, Paul’s theology of music reflects Jesus’ summary of the law found in the gospels.
+Perhaps intentionally, Paul’s theology of music-making reflects Jesus’ summary of the law found in the gospels.
 When asked “what is the greatest commandment,” Jesus responded “you must love the Lord your God with all your heart, with all your being, with all your mind, and with all your strength… you will love your neighbor as yourself.
 No other commandment is greater than these” (Mark 12:30-31, CEB).
-Just as we seek to serve both the Creator and the created in our daily lives, in our charity, and in our compassion, we seek to serve both God and neighbor in our music-making, for even the angels sing “glory to God in the highest, and on earth peace, good will toward men” (Luke 2:14, KJV).
+Just as we seek to serve both God and neighbor in our daily lives, we seek to serve both God and neighbor in our music-making, for even the angels sing “glory to God in the highest, and on earth peace, good will toward men” (Luke 2:14, KJV).

 Too often, the church fails to embrace the twofold nature of its musical calling.
-Too often, in our desire to glorify God, we alienate and forget the neighbor; we dismiss the untrained musician in the pursuit of perfection, we dismiss musical cultures outside of our social contexts in favor of familiarity, or we dismiss musical accessibility in favor of grandiose complexity.
-Likewise, in our attempts to nurture the neighbor, we often water down our musical offerings; we dismiss new ideas in favor of nostalgia, or we dismiss musical and theological depth in favor of market-driven song choice.
-Too often, in the shadow of declining church membership and the commodification of the worship service, we find ourselves unwilling to stir up the dust, to reach towards the unfamiliar, out of fear of losing another prominent family from our congregations.
+Too often, in our desire to glorify God in worship, we forget our obligation to the neighbor; we dismiss the untrained musician in the pursuit of perfection, or we dismiss musical accessibility in favor of grandiose complexity.
+Likewise, in our attempts to nurture the neighbors in our pews, we often water down our musical offerings; we dismiss new musical ideas in favor of nostalgia, we dismiss musical cultures outside of our social contexts in favor of familiarity, or we dismiss musical and theological depth in favor of music that aligns with consumeristic trends.
+Too often, in the shadow of declining church membership and the commodification of the worship service, we find ourselves unwilling to stir up the dust—to reach towards the unfamiliar—out of fear of losing another prominent family from our congregations.

 So, as leaders of the church, what are we left to do?
-Only through understanding our obligation to both Creator and creation can we fully live into our ministry.
-In a healthy worshipping community, one dimension of music-making cannot exist without the other; when we recognize and celebrate the goodness of our Creator, we are compelled to charity and love for God’s creation.
-As worship leaders, we must bind ourselves to Christ’s commandments and we must live out the two-fold nature of our musical calling.
+Only through understanding our obligation to both God and neighbor can we fully live into our ministry.
+In a healthy worshipping community, one dimension of music-making can not exist without the other: when we recognize and celebrate the goodness of our Creator, we are compelled to love God’s creation.

 I. Love the Lord, Your God: Music and God

 “He tends his flock like a shepherd: he gathers the lambs in his arms and carries them close to his heart” (Isaiah 40:11, NIV).
-Whether or not it is realized, music leaders serve communities in a pastoral role, navigating and guiding their community through musical experiences.
+Whether or not it is realized, music leaders serve communities in a pastoral role, navigating and guiding their community through worship.
 As shepherds, we must recognize our responsibility to comfort and care for our communities.
-When we are unsure or afraid, shrouded by a cloud of uncertainty, God’s spirit of comfort moves through our music-making and renews our faith.
+When we are consumed with grief, fear, or uncertainty, God’s spirit of comfort moves through our music-making and renews our faith.
 “By day the Lord commands his faithful love; by night his song is with me— a prayer to the God of my life” (Psalm 42:8, NIV).
 In the night, God, the great shepherd, recognizes our need for comforting and meets us in our song.
 So, too, should music leaders recognize the need for musical comfort in our own communities.

-While shepherds comfort, they must also stir up or provoke their sheep in order to move them to a new field.
-Out of love and care, shepherds must guide their herd through uncomfortable places, pushing and nudging them forward when they are afraid to take another step.
+While shepherds comfort, they must also stir up or provoke their sheep in order to move them towards a new destination.
+Out of love and care, shepherds must guide their herd through uncomfortable places, pushing and nudging their flock forward when they are afraid to take another step.
 In his philosophy of church music, Martin Luther notes that psalms should both “excitare et provocare,” excite and provoke, “…because when we are challenged, soon God is stirred up as well.”
 Throughout the bible, music is often found on the edge of comfort, particularly in its association with prophesying.
 “David and the army officers set apart Asaph’s family, Heman and Jeduthun, for service to prophesy accompanied by lyres, harps, and cymbals.”
 (I Chronicles 25, CEB).
-Prophesying is edgy, uncomfortable, and vulnerable, demanding boldness and courage from those who make prophetic claims.
-As an attempt to name truths which have not yet been realized, it is fitting to pair music-making, a corporate act of creation, with the act of prophesying.
-In both prophesying and music-making, we seek to reveal the unknown, intangible aspects of God.
+Prophesying is edgy, uncomfortable, and vulnerable— demanding boldness and courage from those who make prophetic claims.
+As an attempt to name truths which have not yet been realized, it is fitting to pair music-making—a corporate act of creation—with the act of prophesying.
+In both prophesying and music-making, we revel in the mysteries of the unknown, intangible aspects of God.

 In our obligation to care for our neighbors, we must not be afraid to venture into the uncomfortable places, into the deep waters of faith (Luke 5).
 We must not avoid the unfamiliar, because God’s own self dwells there, for even “if I make my bed in the depths, [God] you are there… if I settle on the far side of the sea, even there your hand will guide me” (Psalm 139:8-9, NIV).
 It is in the depths that God redeems and renews; in the flooding of the earth, there is the promise of the rainbow; in the deepest waters, the fisherman’s largest yield; in the suffering of the crucifixion, the redemption of the earth.